Executive Development Course

 ATTENDANCE: Officers in middle management (typically third-level lieutenants and commanders) require department head authorization.
 Students will be expected to accept responsibility to complete reading and writing assignments between class sessions, commit to attend all class sessions, take part in all learning activities through active class participation, and agree to conduct themselves in accordance with EDC policies, procedures, and expectations.
 Students may miss no more than 10% of the program to complete the certificate requirement.

 TUITION: EDC is a Plan IV program covering travel, lodging and per diem.
 No tuition for POST reimbursable agencies.
 California State agencies and other non-POST reimbursable agencies are responsible for program tuition of $1,879.84.
-Check with your Training Manager to see if your agency is a reimbursable agency.
+Effective July 1, 2022, new tuition will be $3,200.00.
+Check with your Training Manager to see if your agency is a POST reimbursable agency.